vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen</summary>

-Birth is described as the acquisition of various bodies, as is said in the statement toyena jīvān in the Yajurmūrdhan.210
+Birth is described as the acquisition of various bodies, as is said in the statement toyena jīvān in the Yajurmūrdhan.211

-210: toyena jīvān vyasarjayad bhūmyām, MahānārUp., 1\.4\.
+[211]: toyena jīvān visasarja bhūmyām, MahānārUp., 1.4.
 </details>

 <details open=><summary>नरसिंहः</summary>